-Nausea and vomiting can be extremely upsetting and make a person very uncomfortable.
+Nausea and vomiting can be highly upsetting and make a person very uncomfortable.

-While temporary distress is quite normal, there are many people who really have a fear of vomiting.
+While temporary distress is quite normal, many people fear vomiting.
 This type of intense fear of vomiting is known as emetophobia.

-The person who has emetophobia may not really be sick, but is simply afraid of vomiting.
-The word emetophobia is derived from the Greek word “emein” which means the act of vomiting.
+The person with emetophobia may not be sick but is simply afraid of vomiting.
+The word emetophobia is derived from the Greek word “remain,” which means the act of vomiting.

 This phobia is often misdiagnosed as other mental disorders.
-However, the fear of vomiting exists and can change an individual’s life completely.
+However, the fear of vomiting can change an individual’s life completely.

-The phobia is manifested by an irrational and excessive fear of vomiting, or by seeing other people vomit.
-The person can form habits, feeding rituals to avoid vomiting completely.
+The phobia is manifested by an irrational and excessive fear of vomiting or by seeing other people vomit.
+The person can form habits and feeding rituals to avoid vomiting altogether.

 This particular phobia has several subcategories, including fear of vomiting, fear of seeing or being around vomit, and fear of seeing someone vomit.

-With so many different facets to this fear, it’s a bit surprising that more studies haven’t been applied to this phobia.
+With so many different facets to this fear, it is surprising that more studies have not been applied to this phobia.